prahladyeri/curated-lists/metalist.md

 # The Meta List - One List to Rule Them All!

-This is a curated meta list that contains links to other awesome curated lists.
+This is a curated meta list that contains links to other awesome curated lists, mostly technology related.

-# Programming

 ## PHP/Python/WebDev